cliffbueno/IndicPiper/README.md

   `runIndicPiper()`\
   `checkIndicPiper()`

 1. Use `countHabitats()` to import the provided metadata table and count number of samples by habitat.
 This will help you decide which habitats you can use and which ones you want to test.

-The arguments are:\
+   Arguments:

-  meta: the metadata file path, default = Sandpiper_Metadata_Filt_n358209.txt
+   - `meta`: the metadata file path.
+     Default = `"Sandpiper_Metadata_Filt_n358209.txt"`

-2. Use the `prepIndicPiper()` function to filter the metadata table and genus relative abundance table to your habitats of interest and also combine certain habitats if you want.
-The arguments are:\
+2. Use the `prepIndicPiper()` function to filter the metadata table and genus relative abundance table to your habitats of interest and optionally combine certain habitats.

+   Arguments:

-   habitat_list: a vector of habitat names.\
+   - `habitat_list`: a vector of habitat names.

-   combine_soil_rhizo: TRUE/FALSE, default = TRUE\
-   combine_freshwater: TRUE/FALSE, default = TRUE\
-   combine_glacier_ice: TRUE/FALSE, default = TRUE\
-   combine_mammalian_gut: TRUE/FALSE, default = TRUE\
-   combine_saliva_oral: TRUE/FALSE, default = TRUE
+   - `combine_soil_rhizo`: TRUE/FALSE.
+     Default = `TRUE`

+   - `combine_freshwater`: TRUE/FALSE.
+     Default = `TRUE`

+   - `combine_glacier_ice`: TRUE/FALSE.
+     Default = `TRUE`

+   - `combine_mammalian_gut`: TRUE/FALSE.
+     Default = `TRUE`

+   - `combine_saliva_oral`: TRUE/FALSE.
+     Default = `TRUE`

-3. Use the `runIndicPiper()` function to perform the random subsetting, multipatt analysis, and merging and filtering of multipatt output tables.
-This builds and output table with genera and their indicator habitats, as well as information about the strength of the association The arguments are:\
+3. Use the `runIndicPiper()` function to perform the random subsetting, multipatt analysis, and merging/filtering of multipatt output tables.
+This builds an output table with genera and their indicator habitats, as well as information about the strength of the association.

+   Arguments:

-   meta: the metadata table, output from `prepIndicPiper()`, default = "myMetadataTable.csv.gz",\
+   - `meta`: the metadata table output from `prepIndicPiper()`.
+     Default = `"myMetadataTable.csv.gz"`

-   genus: the genus relative abundance table, output from `prepIndicPiper()`, default = "myGenusTable.csv.gz",\
+   - `genus`: the genus relative abundance table output from `prepIndicPiper()`.
+     Default = `"myGenusTable.csv.gz"`

-   n_multipatt_perm: the number of iterations within the multipatt function, default = 100\
+   - `n_multipatt_perm`: the number of iterations within the multipatt function.
+     Default = `100`

-   n_runs: the number of times you want to subsample habitats and run multipatt, default = 100\
+   - `n_runs`: the number of times you want to subsample habitats and run multipatt.
+     Default = `100`

-   n_per_habitat: the sample size per habitat per run. samples are randomly selected. must be less than the lowest number of samples in any one of your habitat_list.
-Check the habitat counts at the end of `prepIndicPiper()`. default = 215\
+   - `n_per_habitat`: the sample size per habitat per run.
+Samples are randomly selected.
+Must be less than the lowest number of samples in any one habitat from your `habitat_list`.
+Check the habitat counts at the end of `prepIndicPiper()`.
+     Default = `215`

-   run_cut: cutoff for filtering multipatt output. the percent of runs that a given genera is an indicator or the same habitat. default = 100\
+   - `run_cut`: cutoff for filtering multipatt output.
+The percent of runs that a given genus is an indicator of the same habitat.
+     Default = `100`

-   p_cut: cutoff for filtering multipatt output. the multipatt mean p-value. default = 0.01\
+   - `p_cut`: cutoff for filtering multipatt output.
+The multipatt mean p-value.
+     Default = `0.01`

-   IndVal_cut: cutoff for filtering multipatt output. the multipatt mean IndVal. default = 0.5\
+   - `IndVal_cut`: cutoff for filtering multipatt output.
+The multipatt mean IndVal.
+     Default = `0.5`

-   seed: seed for reproducibility. default = 1
+   - `seed`: seed for reproducibility.
+     Default = `1`

    4. Use the `checkIndicPiper()` function to plot the summed abundances of the indicator taxa.